-THE BENEFICE OF ST. GEORGE OAKENROD AND ST. CLEMENT, SPOTLAND - October 2021
+THE BENEFICE OF ST. GEORGE OAKENROD AND ST. CLEMENT, SPOTLAND - February 2022

-News from Sylvia at St. Clements
+News from St. Clements

-From St. George’s
+News from St. George’s

 Thanks to everyone who came and supported our Christmas Fair however they were able.
 We managed to raise over £1,000 for funds which are severely depleted after lockdown.
 We have managed to pay our Parish Share but it leaves our funds very low and the P.C.C. have had to dig into our reserves.
 During the coming year we MUST have fundraising events to help us recover or we will not be able to pay our Parish Share this year.
 The church has been extremely warm during the past few months due to a faulty thermostat.
 Although many have enjoyed the heat it hasn’t done the organ any good and the fuel bill for the last quarter was way over £3,000.
 We just cannot afford bills like this under the present circumstances, so please, instead of complaining that it is cold now that it has been sorted, please put on an extra sweater, a thicker coat, or both.

 The Fellowship group will resume meeting on Monday, 7th March at 7.45pm when Gordon Emerson and a colleague from the Exchange Theatre, Manchester will entertain us with a few sketches.
 All are welcome.
 We had a record-breaking attendance at the Christmas meal at the Dog and Partridge, many thanks to Joan for doing all the arrangements, everyone enjoyed themselves.